Sage-Bionetworks/synapseAnnotations/README.md

 # Schemas

-Schemas are stored in Synapse Table Schemas at https://www.synapse.org/annotation.
+Schemas are stored here in Synapse Table Schema format.